Morus alba aka White Mulberry

 Common names

-White Mulberry, Russian Mulberry
+White Mulberry, Russian Mulberry, Mulberry

-How to care for White Mulberry
+How difficult is it to take care of White Mulberry

 White Mulberry is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.